prolic/HumusStreamResponseSender/README.md

 Introduction
 ------------

-HumusStreamResponseSender is a Zend Framework 2 module that sends stream responses with additional features like download resume and speed limit
+HumusStreamResponseSender is a Zend Framework 2 module that sends stream responses with HTTP Range header, XSendFile & pecl_http support.

 Requirements
 ------------